 8. Logitech G305 Lightspeed Mouse

-Game mouses are often bulky and complex, but the Logitech G305 takes the opposite tack.
-Sleek and streamlined, this mouse for gamers takes things back to fundamentals and creates one of the best budget gaming mouse models available today.
-That wireless support is a nice bonus when looking for a budget mouse.
-The corners that are cut for the sake of keeping this wireless gaming mouse under budget are mostly cosmetic.
-But while there isn't any RGB lighting here or enough keys to sync up all your World of Warcraft macros, this wireless gaming mouse does offer a wide DPI range and response times that are very fast for a wireless mouse for gaming.
+Gaming mice are often bulky and complex, but the Logitech G305 takes the opposite approach.
+Sleek and streamlined, this gaming mouse takes things back to its fundamentals, resulting in one of the best budget gaming mouse models available today.
+Its wireless support is also a nice bonus when looking for a budget mouse.

 9. Logitech G600 MMO Mouse

 The Logitech G600 is marketed as an MMO mouse, but what exactly does that mean?
-In this case, it means a full 12 button key bank located along the inner groove of the left side and a low but wide form factor that's built for use with a palm grip.
-That also means it's a comfortable - if not entirely precise - alternative to more twitch oriented gaming mouses for first-person shooters.
-Even cooler, you can double the number of keys available to you thanks to the inclusion of a button that works just like the shift or caps lock key on your computer.
+In this case, it means a full 12-button key bank located along the inner groove of the left side and a low but wide form factor built for use with a palm grip.
+That also means it's a comfortable - if not entirely precise - alternative to more twitch-oriented gaming mice for first-person shooters.
+What's even cooler is that you can double the number of keys available to you thanks to the inclusion of another button that works just like the shift or caps lock key on your computer.

 10. ROCCAT KOVA AIMO Gaming mouse

 You don't have to be right-handed to get value out of the Roccat Kova Aimo.
 This best cheap gaming mouse contender is fully ambidextrous and built with an ergonomic design that works decently with any of the three primary gaming grip styles.
 And as a nice bow on top, it comes in at a discount compared to its predecessor.